snaqvi1990/naqvilab/research/index.md

 {% capture text %}

 While TFs are defined by their molecular function as regulators of gene expression, their dosage changes ultimately cause disease by resulting in specific changes to cellular behavior and/or tissue morphology and growth.
 We are combining stem cell-derived organoid models of human development with live-cell imaging to understand how quantitative changes in TF dosage percolate through different levels of scale.
-We hope that this integrated platform will reveal novel therapeutic approaches to prevent or reverse dosage-sensitive developmental disorders.
+This integrative approach could reveal novel therapeutic approaches to prevent or reverse dosage-sensitive developmental disorders.

 {% endcapture %}